lacottepaul/weather-nowcasting/README.md

 # Nowcasting Radar Forecasting

-Author: Paul Lacotte
+**Author:** Paul Lacotte
-Date: 2025-07-02
+**Date:** 2025-07-02

 ---

 ## Description

 This project implements a script for forecasting future radar reflectivity images based on past frames.
-It provides two models:
+It includes two models:

 - A **persistence baseline model** that predicts the next image will be the same as the last input frame.
 - A **deep learning model** based on a simple U-Net architecture to learn spatiotemporal dynamics.

+---

+The core logic is encapsulated in the `Nowcasting.py` script, which is clean, functional, and ready to use.
+You’ll also find a set of messy but informative notebooks in the `notebooks/` directory.
+These contain early explorations, visual tests, and failed model attempts — they’re not meant to be reused as-is but can help understand the design decisions and development path.

+If you're interested in understanding the reasoning behind the choices made and the steps taken to reach the final script, check out the [`research.txt`](./research.txt) file.

 ---